|

 of them can say a word, Turo tells Hyouden about seeing

 Mokurei, which renders the Prince speechless.
+After

 speaking with Turo, Hyouden rushes to Yokuzama